Drakkar-Software/OctoBot-Docs/Configuration/Profile-Configuration.md

 }
 ```

-A \"quote\" is required to specify the name of the currency to trade
+A "quote" is required to specify the name of the currency to trade
 with.

 Exchanges